-Before arriving in Argentina I heard about the wonderful steaks.
+Before arriving in Argentina, I heard about the wonderful steaks.
 But I was a little skeptical — how good can a steak really be?
-You won’t know until you’ve been to Argentina, but I’ll do my best to recap our 4.5 parrilla experiences to date…
+You won’t know until you’ve been to Argentina, but I’ll do my best to recap our top four Argentina parrilla experiences.

 Parrilla 1: Buenos Aires

-Our first week in Buenos Aires we visited a parrilla recommended by a fellow hosteler.
-We arrived at the parrilla at 9 pm.
-Despite it being early for Argentineans to eat, the place was already packed, and when we left a few hours later there was a line out the door.
+Our first week in Buenos Aires we visited an Argentina parrilla recommended by a fellow hosteler.
+We arrived at the parrilla at 9pm.
+Despite it being early for Argentines to eat, the place was already packed, and when we left a few hours later there was a line out the door.
 At this parrilla we had a bife de chorizo (sirloin steak), a chorizo (sausage), fried provolone cheese, and a bottle of wine.
 We spent about $25 US.
 At the time, this was the best steak I had ever tasted.

 Parrilla 2: Rosario